 Dr. Tung has made presentations at the American College of Surgeons Annual Meeting, Academic Surgical Congress, and other conferences.
 Topics include massive transfusions, prehospital trauma care, burn resuscitation, and complications of percutaneous endoscopic gastrostomy (PEG) in trauma patients.

 He is a member of the American College of Surgeons, Chest Wall Injury Society, Eastern Association for the Surgery of Trauma, and Association for Academic Surgeons.
 He is a member of the Stanford Medicine Trauma Committee and other committees.
-He has volunteered as a licensed emergency medical technician (EMT).
+He has worked as and is a certified emergency medical technician (EMT) as well as a tactical physician.
 He also has served as a “Stop the Bleed” instructor with Stanford Medicine as well as with other institutions where he practiced previously.

 Dr. Tung is fluent in English and Cantonese.
 He is proficient in Mandarin.